gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    The following functionality is needed:

-   * Controlling SCPT-AUTH negotiation so that SHA-256 algorithm is inlcluded, and determine that SHA-1 is not selected when the association is established.
+   * Controlling SCPT-AUTH negotiation so that SHA-256 algorithm is included and determining that SHA-1 is not selected when the association is established.

-   * Determine when all SCTP packets that uses an SCTP-auth key or contains DTLS records associated to a particular DTLS connection has been acknowledged non-renegable.
+   * Determining when all SCTP packets that uses an SCTP-auth key or contains DTLS records associated to a particular DTLS connection has been acknowledged non-renegable.

-   * Determine when all SCTP packets have been acknowledged non-renegable.
+   * Determining when all SCTP packets have been acknowledged non-renegable.

-   * Negotiate the adaptation layer indication that indicates DTLS/SCTP and determine if it was agreed or not.
+   * Negotiating the adaptation layer indication that indicates DTLS/SCTP and determine if it was agreed or not.

    * Partial user messages transmission and reception.